Palm Springs, Florida: History

+The 96-unit Lakewood apartment community was built of Lego-style blocks designed by RENCO USA and created from recycled glass and plastic, resins and limestone.

 Geography

 Palm Springs is located at 26°38′09″N 080°05′46″W (26.6359, –080.0936) in east-central Palm Beach County.
 The village is situated adjacent to Greenacres, Lake Clarke Shores, Lake Worth Beach, and West Palm Beach.
 Palm Springs has been expanding by annexation since 1998.
 The United States Census Bureau reported in 2000 that Palm Springs had a total area of 1.65 sqmi, of which 1.6 sqmi was land and 0.05 sqmi was water.
 As of 2020, the village has a total area of 4.25 sqmi, of which 4.21 sqmi is land and 0.05 sqmi is water.

 The original village townsite includes a chain of artificial north-to-south oriented lakes linked to canals, engineered in 1957 as a mechanism to promote drainage.
 Geologically, Palm Springs is located within the Anastasia Formation region, which dominates far eastern Palm Beach County.
 This type of geological formation is composed primarily of coquina, sand, and sandy limestone.
 The average elevation of Palm Springs is 10 ft.